Radiation exposure to patients is kept “as low as reasonably achievable (ALARA)”

 - Radiation used in medicine accounts for more than 90% of the total man-made radiation dose to the general population1.

-- In general, the benefits of administering ionizing radiation for imaging and therapeutic purposes outweigh the risks as long as radiation protection/safety guidelines are adhered to.
+- In general, the benefits of administering ionizing radiation for imaging and therapeutic purposes outweigh the risks (which refers to possible long-term or short-term effects) as long as radiation protection/safety guidelines are adhered to2.

-- The aim of radiation protection, according to the International Commission on Radiation Protection is to “provide an appropriate standard of protection for man without unduly limiting the beneficial actions giving rise to radiation exposure”2
+- The aim of radiation protection, according to the International Commission on Radiation Protection is to “Contribute to an appropriate level of protection for people and the environment against the detrimental effects of radiation exposure without unduly limiting the desirable human actions that may be associated with such exposure”3

-- Current models of radiation protection are based on the conservative assumption that any level of radiation, no matter how small, has the potential to increase the risk of cancer.
+- The ALARA principle is based on a non-threshold model, meaning that any level of radiation, no matter how small, has the potential of producing a biological effect.

-- Managing patient radiation dose involves a complex interaction of factors that differ by discipline and procedure4,5.
+- Managing patient radiation dose involves many factors that differ by discipline and procedure5,6.

 - Source of radiation